ionic-team/stencil-site/src/docs/config/extras.md

 moved to Chromium) then it's recommended to set `dynamicImportShim` to `false`.
 Defaults to `false`.

-Since Stencil v3.0.0.
-IE 11, Edge <= 18, and old Safari versions are no longer supported, and hence this field is deprecated.
+As of Stencil v3.0.0, support for IE 11, Edge <= 18, and Safari 10 has begun to reach end-of-life.
+While this flag and its supporting functionality is currently available, it will be removed in a future version of Stencil.

 ### experimentalImportInjection